 Misty mornings, frost on the fields, snow in the air.
 There’s something charming and mysterious about the Tuscan countryside in winter.
 The smell of fires being lit, the comfort of a fire place and a glass of Chianti wine.
 You need to be prepared for the cold of course – those characteristic villas and country houses can get quite chilly.
 Take sturdy footwear if you want to go walking, you’ll be rewarded with some very magical views.

-Explore the Chianti region and taste some excellent Chianti wine on this Afternoon Wine Chianti Tour from Florence: see Greve and Castellina in Chianti, and visit two enchanting wineries with a local wine-expert guide, to learn the secrets of Tuscan wine making.
+Explore the Chianti region and taste some excellent Chianti wine on this Half-Day Wine Chianti Tour from Florence: set off directly from Florence and visit two different wineries in the Tuscan hills to tour the vineyards, visit the cellars, and relax over guided tastings.
+Visit the scenic hilltop town of Castellina in Chianti.

 Some of the more typical Tuscan dishes are perfect for the cold weather.
 There are rich soups like ribollita, made with cabbage and beans, or the different cuts of meat like the famous Bistecca alla Fiorentina or delicious meat stews like Peposo dell’Impruneta.